benchristelcom/benchristelcom.github.io/src/conlangs/ogtrta/v0.4/syntax.md

 The basic syntax of OGTRTA is designed with no view to semantics.
 The syntax defines _only_ the structural relationships that can exist among words and phrases; it has no opinion about what those relationships _mean_.
 Meaning comes from the [lexicon](./lexicon.md).

 This is one of the core principles of OGTRTA, and it is what allows [extensions](extensions.html) to do things like [build relative clauses out of questions](extensions.html#relative-clauses).
-We don't have to ponder philosophical issues like whether relative clauses "are really" questions or anything silly like that.
-There's no need to square the circle. _The meaning in a linguistic construction is purely a matter of convention._
+We don't have to ponder philosophical issues like whether relative clauses "are really" questions or anything silly like that. _The meaning in a linguistic construction is purely a matter of convention._

 ### Parts of speech

 OGTRTA recognizes four parts of speech or _word classes_.
-These are subdivided into _open classes_ and _closed classes_.
+Each class is either _open_ or _closed_.
 An open class of words is one in which new words can be freely coined, derived, or borrowed from other languages.
 A closed class is one with a fixed set of words, which expands very rarely.

 - Open classes (content words)
   - Nouns